percona/percona-xtrabackup/docs/randgen.rst

 ---------------------------
-One would currently have to name all suites, but the majority of the working tests live in the main suite Other suites utilize more exotic server combinations and we are currently tweaking them to better integrate with the dbqp system.
+One would currently have to name all suites, but the majority of the working tests live in the main suite Other suites utilize more exotic server combinations and we are currently tweaking them to better integrate with the kewpie system.
 The slave-plugin suite does currently have a good config file for setting up simple replication setups for testing.
 To execute several suites' worth of tests::

-    ./dbqp --mode=randgen --randgen-path=/path/to/randgen [OPTIONS] --suite=SUITE1, SUITE2, ...SUITEN
+    ./kewpie --mode=randgen --randgen-path=/path/to/randgen [OPTIONS] --suite=SUITE1, SUITE2, ...SUITEN

 Interpreting test results
 =========================